-19. The institutional requirements for an effective conduct of economic policies should be assessed in the light of the functions which will be performed at the Community level.
-As pointed out in the previous section, there are three broad areas in which the Community has to be involved: firstly, the establishment and maintenance of a single market for persons, goods, services and capital; secondly, the formulation and implementation of common policies aimed at strengthening and balancing the process of market integration; and thirdly, co-ordination of national / h pack and fiscal policies/with a view to promoting prudent fiscal behaviour, avoiding inappropriate divergences between national fiscal policies and formulating a macro-fiscal policy stance of the Community.
+19. The institutional requirements for effective conduct of economic policies should be assessed in the light of the functions which will be performed at the Community level.
+As noted in the previous section, there are three broad areas in which the Community has to be involved: firstly, the establishment and maintenance of a single market for persons, goods, services and capital; secondly, the formulation and implementation of common policies aimed at strengthening and balancing the process of market integration; and thirdly, co-ordination of macro-economic policies, in particular with a view to promoting prudent fiscal behaviour, avoiding inappropriate divergences between national fiscal policies and formulating a macro-fiscal policy stance of the Community.